FontysVenlo/esd-workshop-flutter-y/README.md

 ### Success Criteria

-✅ Clicking different locations in the drawer updates the climate chart
 ✅ The location name in the AppBar changes
 ✅ The map marker moves to the new coordinates
-✅ A loading spinner briefly appears while fetching data

 ### Hints 💡